Bbouley/my-angular-boilerplate/readme.md

 1. clone down repo
 2. cd into project directory and run ```npm install```
-3. You can now run ```gulp unit``` from your command line and it should show 3 of 3 passed.
+3. You can now run ```gulp unit``` from your command line and it should show 'Executed 2 of 2 SUCCESS'.
 This command runs all the spec files in test/client/
 4. You can run ```npm test``` to run all spec files in test/server/.